-If student is riding a bus but is not a usual bus rider, the following must be supplied:
+If a student is riding a bus but is not a usual bus rider, the following must be supplied:

 - Bus Consent Form: This form is available in FACTS Family Portal through your parent account.
 You may register at the beginning of the year so that it is on file just in case your child needs to ride the bus.
 Otherwise, you will need to register before your student rides the bus for the first time.
 Registration is valid for one school year. - Written Note: Note should state the bus number if known, along with the name of the student that your child will be riding home with.
-This must be provided no later than the morning of the day of the bus ride. - Bus Pass: Passes cost \$7.00 and may be purchased in advance from the business office, or on the day the student rides the bus.
+This must be provided no later than the morning of the day of the bus ride. - Bus Pass: Passes are obtained through the school office.
+They cost \$7.00 and are billed through FACTS.